dhsouthbend/python/sections/errors.md

 Debugging is a fancy word for fixing problems with a program.
 Here are some common strategies for debugging a program when first learning Python:

-- If the error is a syntax error, look at where the carat is pointing.
+- If the error is a syntax error, look at where the caret is pointing.
 - If the error is a syntax error, pay attention to grammatical features such as quotes, parentheses, and indentation.
 - If the error is a syntax error, consider reading the program, or the offending line, backward.
 It's surprising, but this often helps to detect the issue.
 - If the error is a traceback error, first look at the line where the error occured, then consider the general category of error.
 What could have gone wrong?